-- Initial UM Review for a Request for Inpatient Level of Care: During the initial UM Review, a Medical Director will - a.
-Determine the Level of Care: During review of a request for readmission, the JHP Medical Director will determine if the request is appropriate for the inpatient level of care using the InterQual Acute Module as adopted by Jefferson Health Plans to reflect the current standards of practice.
-If an alternative setting is more appropriate, the request will be denied as not medically necessary.
+- a.
+Our Medical Director will determine if the request is appropriate for the inpatient level of care using our Necessity policy, CMS inpatient guidelines and InterQual Acute Module, our policy, CMS to reflect the current standards of practice.
+If an alternative setting is more appropriate, the request will be denied as not medically necessary. - A medical condition resulting in readmission could have reasonably been prevented by the provision of appropriate care consistent with accepted medical standards either prior to the initial discharge or during the post-discharge follow up period. - c.
+Hospital care is now required as a result of care provided (or inappropriately not provided) during the original admission through a period immediately following discharge, such as but not limited to: - i.
+The same or closely related condition or procedure that existed prior to the initial discharge. - ii.
+An infection or other complication of care - iii.
+A condition or procedure indicative of a failed surgical intervention - iv.
+An acute decompensation of a coexisting chronic disease - d.
+An issue was caused by a premature discharge from the same facility.

-- b.
-A medical condition resulting in readmission could have reasonably been prevented by the provision of appropriate care consistent with accepted medical standards either prior to the initial discharge or during the post-discharge follow up period. - c.
-Hospital care is now required as a result of care provided (or inappropriately not provided) during the original admission through a period immediately following discharge, such as but not limited to: - d.
-The same or closely related condition or procedure that existed prior to the initial discharge. - i.
-An infection or other complication of care - ii.
-A condition or procedure indicative of a failed surgical intervention - iii.
-An acute decompensation of a coexisting chronic disease - e.
-An issue was caused by a premature discharge from the same facility. - f.
-A readmission occurred within 24 hours of discharge from the same facility. - g.
-A planned or unplanned readmission for services that should have been provided during the first admission. - h.
+- e.
+A readmission occurred within 24 hours of discharge from the same facility. - f.
+A planned or unplanned readmission for services that should have been provided during the first admission. - g.
 Determine if the care rendered during the readmission is "clinically related" to the care rendered during the initial admission: The readmission is plausibly "clinically related" to the original admission if any of the following examples apply.
-These are only intended as examples: - i.
-Ongoing or recurrent condition treated during initial admission: Readmission is for continuation or recurrence of a condition treated during the initial admission. - ii.
+These are only intended as examples: - Ongoing or recurrent condition treated during initial admission: Readmission is for continuation or recurrence of a condition treated during the initial admission. - ii.
 Acute decompensation of chronic problem presents during prior admission: Readmission is for acute decompensation of a chronic problem present on the prior admission but was not necessarily the focus of the initial admission.
 Treatment of an acute condition may have worsened this chronic problem. - iii.
 Unplanned readmission for surgery: Readmission is for an unplanned surgery related to a complication of care during the initial admission or the extent of the patient's condition was not fully evaluated or not fully treated. - iv.
 Surgery for a problem from the first admission: Readmission (planned or unplanned) for surgery to address a continuation or recurrence of a problem that was identified or should have been identified within the first admission where a staged procedure is either not medically appropriate or the delay was not warranted.